Do ask yourself if you currently have the ability to stay invested for the long term with the proper financial instruments.

 So, if you are invested in a few individual securities and/or actively managed funds, do not just follow the advice of “staying invested” blindly.
 Before you do so:

-- Please check your individual stocks and bonds that you are holding to, whether they are worth holding on for the long term.
+- Please check your individual stocks and bonds that you are holding to, whether they are worth holding on to for the long term.

 - Please check the funds that you are invested in, if they are actively-managed funds, you may not fully be invested even if you did not sell down and when the markets recover and they will, you might not participate in the recovery because your managers are partly in cash.
 You may wish to check if your funds have done that.